How to avoid and rectify common VAT mistakes

 3. Put someone in charge of VAT

 Placing someone in charge of dealing with VAT day-to-day will help to avoid any confusion around tax and ensure records are consistent.
-If you’re confident about VAT and the various regulations, you can take on this role yourself using a tool like Tide’s VAT Manager to file quarterly returns directly from your Tide account.
+If you’re confident about VAT and the various regulations, you can take on this role yourself using accounting software to file quarterly returns directly from your Tide account.

 If not, delegate the role to someone with sufficient knowledge and expertise to keep you VAT compliant.
 The most obvious choice being an accountant.